Higher-order topological corner states and edge states in grid-like frames: Topological kagome grid-like frames

-In the following, firstly we prove the correctness of the conditions \eqref{eq5_24} and \eqref{eq5_25} for the existence of edge states.
-Consider a semi-infinite kagome lattice as shown in Fig.~\ref{Fig_5_3}(c), where we employ Eqs.~\eqref{eq5_18} and \eqref{eq5_18_add} and attempt to solve edge states whose energy are localized on the boundary and decay exponentially into the bulk.
+In the following, we prove the conditions \eqref{eq5_24} and \eqref{eq5_25} for the existence of edge states.
+Consider a semi-infinite kagome lattice as shown in Fig.~\ref{Figure_10}(c), where we employ Eqs.~\eqref{eq5_18} and \eqref{eq5_18_add} and attempt to solve edge states whose energy are localized on the boundary and decay exponentially into the bulk.
 Letting $\mathrm{e}^{\mathrm{i}k_2L}=r$, we obtain

 For edge states, the component $k_1$ along the edge is real.
-We compare the the balance equations of the bending moments at joint A in unit cells $(m,1)$ and $(m,2)$ (marked by blue stars in Fig.~\ref{Fig_5_3}(c)), which leads to $\theta^{(m,1)}_\mathrm{C}=0$.
+We compare the the balance equations of the bending moments at joint A in unit cells $(m,1)$ and $(m,2)$ (marked by blue stars in Fig.~\ref{Figure_10}(c)), which leads to $\theta^{(m,1)}_\mathrm{C}=0$.
 Thus $\Theta_\mathrm{C}=0$, and it follows that

 Substituting Eq.~\eqref{eq5_27} into the balance equations of the bending moments for joints A and B in unit cell $(m,n)$, we obtain